David-OConnor/corvus/README.md

  - ELRS (CRSF) controls
  - WIP support for CAN GPS, external AHRS, and controls

-It is in either a flyable, or close to flyable state if paired with copmatible hardware, using acro mode only.
+It is in either a flyable, or close to flyable state if paired with compatible hardware, using acro mode only.
 Code is written for semi-autonomous flight modes, but these are not working.

 Its primary flight control model is attitude-based.
 Its acro mode is based on this as well, setting the attitude target based on rate controls, vice direct gyro reads.
 This results in higher latency compared to traditional gyro-based acro modes, but is less sensitive to tuning.
 It decouples control inputs from response.